alhajee/ckan/doc/maintaining/installing/install-from-source.rst

      sudo ln -s ~/ckan/etc |config_parent_dir|

 a.
-Create a Python `virtual environment <https://virtualenv.pypa.io/en/latest/>`_ (virtualenv) to install CKAN into, and activate it:
+Create a Python `virtual environment <https://virtualenv.pypa.io/en/latest/>`_ (virtualenv) to install FMLD into, and activate it:

    .. parsed-literal::